q2apro/q2apro-on-site-notifications/README.md

 ## Features ##

-- informs user about the following events: incoming answer, incoming comment, question was up- or downvoted, answer was up- or downvoted, answer got selected as best, incoming private message
+- users get notifications about the following events: incoming answer, incoming comment, question was up- or downvoted, answer was up- or downvoted, answer got selected as best, incoming private message
 - yellow notify bubble on top next to the username
 - easy to use for all your users
 - notification box shows new events and also events of last 100 days (specify days in plugin options)